This article originally appeared on VICE UK.

-Han argues that this is the genius of the digital realm, to make us dependent on it, and render us unable to choose not to use it.
-“Free choice” he says, “is eliminated to make way for a free selection from the items on offer.”
+Han argues that this is the genius of the digital realm: to make us dependent on it and render us unable to choose not to use it.
+“Free choice,” he says, “is eliminated to make way for a free selection of the items on offer.”

-Han conceives of the digital world as a prison (a “digital panopticon”), in which you are an isolated inmate, sat there staring at your phone, but can be monitored by a whole host of prison guards, such as Google, Facebook, Acxiom and such like.
+Han conceives of the digital world as a prison (a “digital panopticon”) in which you are an isolated inmate, sitting there staring at your phone, but can be monitored by a whole host of prison guards, such as Google, Facebook, and Acxiom.
 Unlike solitary confinement in normal prisons, the digital prison allows you to communicate with other inmates.
 Communication is positively encouraged.
 In fact, you must communicate, voice your opinion, like, share, retweet, join in.
-We willingly expose our private thoughts, our private data to the guards, “Digital Big Brother, outsources operations to inmates.”
+We willingly expose our private thoughts—our private data—to the guards, and “Digital Big Brother, outsources operations to inmates.”

-When governments take a census they ask for demographic data, meaning data related to the physical realm, where you live, your age, race, gender, job, etc. (the only exception is to ask your religion).
+When the governments take a census, they ask for demographic data, meaning data related to the physical realm—where you live, your age, race, gender, job, etc. (the only exception is to ask your religion).
 The information Big Data collects goes far beyond this.
 We hand over our personal desires, consumer habits, fears, and relationships voluntarily.
-Han says a regular prison “has no access to inner thoughts or needs… no access to the psychic realm,” and that, “ demography is not the same thing as psychography [i.e the data of thoughts.]”
-This means old school statistics and Big Data are miles apart.
-Traditional opinion polling can only get you so far, Big Data is unlimited.
-Han claims, “Big Data provides the means for establishing not just an individual but a collective psychogram.”
-That is, a map of our collective desires and fears.
-You’ve got to have a lot of faith in democracy, capitalism and benevolent corporations to not worry about this.
+Han says a regular prison “has no access to inner thoughts or needs… no access to the psychic realm,” and that, “ demography is not the same thing as psychography [i.e the data of thoughts].”
+This means old-school statistics and Big Data are miles apart.
+Traditional opinion polling can only get you so far, but Big Data is unlimited.
+Han claims that “Big Data provides the means for establishing not just an individual, but a collective psychogram.”
+That is a map of our collective desires and fears.
+You’ve got to have a lot of faith in democracy, capitalism, and benevolent corporations to not worry about this.

 Consumer society in the West operates almost entirely through emotion.
 Brands and advertising exploit emotion to sell products.
-Television utilises emotion to keep you watching.
+Television utilizes emotion to keep you watching.
 The social media sphere is no different.
 There is an immediate dopamine release when you use digital media.
-You post something and it takes off – shares rack up, replies fly in.
+You post something, and it takes off—shares rack up, and replies fly in.
 Sometimes good things come from this, but it can also be destructive.

-Han claims we are heading towards a “dictatorship of emotion”.
-Han says that, “accelerated communication promotes emotionalization.
+Han claims we are heading toward a “dictatorship of emotion.”
+Han says that “accelerated communication promotes emotionalization.
 Rationality is slower than emotion, it has no speed.”
 I don’t think “rationality” is the greatest thing necessarily; prejudice and psychopathy can hide behind supposedly “rational” thinking.